Who Makes Cabelas Polar Cap Coolers: TOP Full Guide 2023

 Right off the bat, you’ll discover a distinct difference between how these two cooler brands seem.
 The Yeti resembles a torso; smack some gold, cut those springs, and they can double as the torso you put at the foot of the bed.

-Cabela’s has made their coolers seem much like a treasure chest to differentiate themselves from different coolers that attempt to replicate the Yeti’s proven functionality.
+Cabela’s coolers look like treasure chests, making them stand out from coolers that try to copy the Yeti’s proven functionality.

 The molded handles can make the cooler stand out longer than the Yeti, but they also make the shredder simpler to manage and less likely to split.